isaura-o/MScThesis/README.md

 **Change log**

   Main_v2 (from Midnight folder) has been pretty cleaned from last version.

-  Added more functions on Midnight folder
+  Added more functions on Midnight folder.